 - Treated surface is USDA accepted.

-- Meets the moisture retention requirement of ASTM C309 on densely-troweled concrete.
+- Meets the moisture retention requirement of ASTM C309 Type 1 or Type 1D, Class A on densely-troweled concrete.

 |VOC Content:||0 g/L|